Polish-American Federal Credit Union Privacy Notice

 Online Behavioral Advertising

-We or our advertising service providers may use certain information about your activities on our Sites, such as pages visited and search key words entered to help determine which of our advertisements or offers may be of interest to you.
+Our advertising service providers or we may use certain information about your activities on our Sites, such as pages visited and search keywords entered to help determine which of our advertisements or offers may be of interest to you.
 We limit access and collection of information for specific purposes by advertising service providers.
 We may use this online information for online and offline advertising.

 Online Behavioral Advertising on third party sites and mobile apps